 I’m having trouble figuring out how to start this blog post.
-How does one even begin to explain that everything they thought they knew about their life has changed…nearly overnight?
-I have been battling one health challenge or another for 12 years now, and that was something I thought I would continue to have to deal with for the rest of my life.
-Yet now, just days after getting back from my in-person DNRS seminar (Dynamic Neural Retraining Systems) …I’m realizing that this is no longer true.
+How do I even begin to explain that everything I thought I new about my life has changed…nearly overnight?
+I have been battling one health challenge after another (Lyme disease, mold, and related illnesses) for 13 years now.
+Just when one problem got better, it seemed that another would take its place.
+My latest challenges have been with food sensitivities and multiple chemical sensitivities.
+Yet now, just days after getting back from an in-person DNRS seminar (Dynamic Neural Retraining Systems) …I’m realizing that there has been a significant shift!
+My life is completely different!

 This past year I have been more quiet with sharing my health journey.
 This was because for so long, I didn’t have the words to describe what was happening to me.
 No doctors knew what to do, and I just kept getting worse, with the most bizarre symptoms imaginable.
 I didn’t want to write about how bad everything was, so I chose to stay silent.
 Then I found a chiropractic neurologist, and with his help, I began the adventure of regaining my life back.
 Now I am ready to share my amazing experience.